-Town officials, voters, and other individuals planning to make a presentation by computer should review Stow's Town Meeting Presentation Guide, available on www-stow-ma.gov under Town Meeting and Elections; also available from the Town Clerk or the Town Administrator.
+PowerPoint in aid of a presentation will generally be allowed.
+Town officials, voters, and other individuals planning to make a PowerPoint presentation by computer should review Stow's Town Meeting Presentation Guide, available on www-stow-ma.gov under Town Moderator, and is also available from the Town Administrator.
 The guide makes useful suggestions to make your presentation more readable to voters when displayed.
 All computer presentations must be submitted to the Town Administrator prior to Town Meeting by the date established.